AmeyChoudhary/Hospital-Database-Management/README.md

 ## To run the project:

-You must have MySQL in your local system for this to work.
+You must have MySQL and python3 in your local system for this to work.

 1. Clone the repository into a folder and open that folder into in Terminal.

 2. Login in to your MySQL using
 ```
  sudo mysql -u <yourusername>